particle-iot/spark-server/README.md

 npm install
 node main.js
 ```
+## You'll need to prepare your system for node-gyp https://github.com/nodejs/node-gyp

 > **Windows Setup**
 > You'll need to install Python 2.7 and OpenSSL 1.0.2 or older.